espressif/idf-installer/README.md

 This directory contains source files required to build the tools installer for Windows.

 The installer is built using [Inno Setup](http://www.jrsoftware.org/isinfo.php).
-At the time of writing, the installer can be built with Inno Setup version 6.0.2.

-The main source file of the installer is `idf_tools_setup.iss`.
-PascalScript code is split into multiple `*.iss.inc` files.
+The main source file of the installer is `src/InnoSetup/IdfToolsSetup.iss`.
+PascalScript code is split into multiple `*.iss` files in directory `src/InnoSetup`.

 Some functionality of the installer depends on additional programs:

-* [Inno Download Plugin](https://bitbucket.org/mitrich_k/inno-download-plugin) — used to download additional files during the installation.
+* [Inno Download Plugin](https://mitrichsoftware.wordpress.com/inno-setup-tools/inno-download-plugin/) — used to download additional files during the installation.

 * [7-zip](https://www.7-zip.org) — used to extract downloaded IDF archives.